The Song of Hiawatha: Music

-Among later orchestral treatments of the Hiawatha theme by American composers there was Louis Coerne's 4-part symphonic suite, each section of which was prefaced by a quotation from the poem.
+Among later orchestral treatments of the Hiawatha theme by American composers there was Louis Coerne's four-part symphonic suite, each section of which was prefaced by a quotation from the poem.
 This had a Munich premiere in 1893 and a Boston performance in 1894.
 Dvořák's student Rubin Goldmark followed with a Hiawatha Overture in 1896 and in 1901 there were performances of Hugo Kaun's symphonic poems "Minnehaha" and "Hiawatha".
 There were also additional settings of Longfellow's words.
-Arthur Foote's "The Farewell of Hiawatha" (Op.11, 1886) was dedicated to the Apollo Club of Boston, the male voice group that gave its first performance.
+Arthur Foote's "The Farewell of Hiawatha" (Op.
+11, 1886) was dedicated to the Apollo Club of Boston, the male voice group that gave its first performance.
 In 1897 Frederick Russell Burton (1861–1909) completed his dramatic cantata Hiawatha.
 At the same time he wrote "Hiawatha's Death Song", subtitled 'Song of the Ojibways', which set native words followed by an English translation by another writer.

-Early 20th-century British composer Hope Squire wrote several songs based on verses of Hiawatha.

-Much later, Mary Montgomery Koppel (b.1982) incorporated Ojibwe flute music for her setting of The death of Minnehaha (2013) for two voices with piano and flute accompaniment.
+Early 20th century British composer Hope Squire wrote several songs based on verses of Hiawatha.
+Much later, Mary Montgomery Koppel (born 1982) incorporated Ojibwe flute music for her setting of "The Death of Minnehaha" (2013) for two voices with piano and flute accompaniment.

-The most celebrated setting of Longfellow's story was the cantata trilogy, The Song of Hiawatha (1898–1900), by the Sierra Leone-English composer Samuel Coleridge-Taylor.
+The most celebrated setting of Longfellow's story was the cantata trilogy, The Song of Hiawatha (1898–1900), by the English composer Samuel Coleridge-Taylor.
 The first part, "Hiawatha's Wedding Feast" (Op.
 30, No. 1), based on cantos 11–12 of the poem, was particularly famous for well over 50 years, receiving thousands of performances in the UK, the USA, Canada, New Zealand and South Africa.
 Though it slipped from popularity in the late 20th century, revival performances continue.
 The initial work was followed by two additional oratorios which were equally popular: The Death of Minnehaha (Op.
 30, No. 2), based on canto 20, and Hiawatha's Departure (Op.
-30, No. 4), based on cantos 21–2.
+30, No. 4), based on cantos 21–22.